woocommerce/woocommerce/plugins/woocommerce/tests/e2e-pw/README.md

 `UPDATE_WP_JSON_FILE=1 WP_VERSION=6.2 WC_TEST_VERSION=7.5.1 PHP_VERSION=8.2 pnpm run env:test`

-If you'd like to run with the default configuation, simply remove the `UPDATE_WP_JSON_FILE`.
+If you'd like to run with the default configuration, simply remove the `UPDATE_WP_JSON_FILE`.

 For more information how to configure the test environment for `wp-env`, please checkout the [documentation](https://github.com/WordPress/gutenberg/tree/trunk/packages/env) documentation.